Contact lenses for your lifestyle

 Tips on how to travel with contact lenses

-- Don’t transfer you contact lens solutions into smaller bottles as this can affect the sterility of the solution – get a travel size bottle to take with you in your hand luggage.
+- Don’t transfer your contact lens solutions into smaller bottles as this can affect the sterility of the solution – instead get a travel bottle to take with you in your hand luggage.

-- Whether you’re driving, flying, or sailing, make sure you stay hydrated and apply eye drops to keep your eyes moist and comfortable.
+- Whether you’re driving, flying, or sailing, you stay hydrated and apply eye drops to keep your eyes as moist and comfortable as possible.

 - Stock up on your supply before you leave – it’s better to have more lenses than you need.